DublinOhio/arcade-expressions/CONTRIBUTING.md

 Here are some important resources:
 - [City of Dublin, Ohio](https://dublinohiousa.gov/city-profile/) tells you more about who we are.
 - [ArcGIS Arcade Library](https://developers.arcgis.com/arcade/) gives you an overview of arcade.
   - Our organizational sysem closely follows the structure of this resource.
-In order to maintain order, we ask that you follow this structure.
+When contributing, we ask that you follow this structure.

 ## Submitting changes
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.